HireAbo/awesome-interview-questions-5000-jobs/Library and Information Science/Information Management/Data Analyst.md

 Welcome to the Data Analyst Interview Preparation !
 This resource is designed to help you ace your Data Analyst interviews with confidence.

+Library and Information Science (LIS) is a field that focuses on the organization, retrieval, and dissemination of information.
+Within this field, there is a specialization known as Information Management, which deals specifically with the effective handling and utilization of data.
+One career path within Information Management is that of a Data Analyst.
+Data Analysts are professionals who collect, analyze, and interpret large sets of data to uncover patterns, trends, and insights.
+They play a crucial role in helping organizations make informed decisions and optimize their operations.
+A Data Analyst must have strong analytical and problem-solving skills, as well as proficiency in data manipulation tools and statistical software.

 ## 🚀 Overview

 Whether you're a seasoned Data Analyst or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Data Analyst interviews to help you prepare and succeed.